ooks-io/wowsim-stats/README.md

    files for every specialisation.
 2. **Execute Simulations**: The script invokes wowsimcli for each generated file, running the simulation and producing a raw JSON output.
-3. **Aggregate Data**: The script collects the output from all the individual runs and aggregates the data into a single, clean JSON file.
+3. **Aggregate Data**: A script collects the output from all the individual runs and aggregates the data into a single, clean JSON file.

 This approach allows us to easily generate thousands of simulation combinations while also leveraging the powerful caching and parallelization features of the